 Obsessive Compulsive Disorder

-What are Obsessive Compulsive Disorder thoughts?
+What are Obsessive Compulsive Disorder (OCD) thoughts?

 Studies show most people have “OCD” thoughts.
 Many people have thoughts about making mistakes, contamination, unfinished tasks, sexual fantasies, or thoughts about unwanted impulses.
 But people with OCD find these thoughts more upsetting and they respond more strongly to these thoughts.
 Disturbing thoughts go against the OCD client’s beliefs and values.
 For example, a very religious man may fear he will commit blasphemy.
 A loving mother may fear harming her child.